mike99mac/minimy-mike99mac/gcode/README.md

 *Back view of boombox carcass and parts*

 # Building a smart boombox
-This repo contains the G-Code to build a smart boombox using a CNC machine, To build the boombox, perform the following steps:
+This repo contains the G-Code to build a smart boombox using a CNC machine.

+To build the boombox, perform the following steps:

 - [Obtain all parts and components](#obtain-all-parts-and-components)